 One word: Canalside.
-This activity-filled park along the restored Western terminus of the Erie Canal is the hub of Buffalo’s redeveloped waterfront, hosting hundreds of special events each summer, from weekly concerts to free yoga classes.
+This activity-filled park along the restored Western terminus of the Erie Canal is the hub of Buffalo’s redeveloped waterfront, hosting hundreds of special events each summer, from artisan markets to free yoga classes.

 As you stroll, don’t forget to stop in at the Explore & More - The Ralph C. Wilson, JR. Children’s Museum.
 This recently opened waterfront museum has four floors of interactive exhibits and play zones to explore.